863zq/863zq.github.io/index.md

 A final-year Ph.D. student in Department of Biomedical Engineering, The Hong Kong Polytechnic University, expecting to graduate in August 2024.

-Scientific research experiences in computational imaging and deep learning models for overcoming optical speckles in biological tissues and retrieving images from speckles, under the supervision of [Dr. Puxiang Lai](https://www.polyu.edu.hk/bme/people/academic-staff/dr-puxiang-lai/) (Associate Professor, [ORCID: 0000-0003-4811-2012](https://orcid.org/0000-0003-4811-2012)).
+Scientific research experiences in computational imaging and deep learning models for overcoming optical speckles in biological tissues and retrieving images from speckles, under the supervision of [Assoc.
+Prof. Puxiang Lai](https://www.polyu.edu.hk/bme/people/academic-staff/dr-puxiang-lai/) ([ORCID: 0000-0003-4811-2012](https://orcid.org/0000-0003-4811-2012)).

 Research papers mainly include the speckle-based cryptosystem for face recognition via deep learning (Advanced Science 2022, IF = 15.1), the parameter-free algorithm for iterative wavefront shaping (Optics Letters 2021, IF = 3.6), optical imaging through spatiotemporally decorrelated speckles via a generative adversarial network (In process), and delocalized information in optical speckles via deep learning-based study (In preparation).